A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Discussion

-We also described the concept and implementation of transition rewards.
+We described the concept and implementation of transition rewards.
 While these event-driven impacts could instead be captured by expanding the model state-space to include an initial disease state or a pre-death, end-of-life state, we can avoid state-space expansion by calculating incurred rewards based on the proportion of the cohort making the relevant transition.
-For implementation, this requires storing not just the cohort trace, which reflects how many individuals are in each state at a given cycle, but also a cohort state-transition array, which records how many individuals are making each possible transition at a given cycle.\textsuperscript{ \hyperlink{ref-Krijkamp2019}{9}}
+For implementation, this requires storing not just the cohort trace, which reflects how many individuals are in each state at a given cycle, but also a cohort state-transition array, which records how many individuals are making each possible transition at a given cycle.\textsuperscript{ \hyperlink{ref-Krijkamp2019}{9}} We model the effectiveness of Treatment B as a hazard ratio.
+However, other effect measures can be used, such as odds ratio, risk ratio, or risk differences depending on the methods used to estimate them.\textsuperscript{ \hyperlink{ref-Kuntz2001}{30}-- \hyperlink{ref-Gidwani2020}{32}} We assume that all parameters are known for the case study.
+However, in a real-world CEA, parameters are estimated from electronic health records,\textsuperscript{ \hyperlink{ref-Rodriguez2021}{33}} clinical trials, and observational studies, and when there is no individual-level data to inform them, through model calibration.\textsuperscript{ \hyperlink{ref-Welton2005}{34}}